Skip to main content

 tip

-If you're sick of having a new browser tab being opened everytime you run the start command, append --no-open.
+If you're sick of having a new browser tab being opened every time you run the start command, append --no-open.

 Setup Prettier